 Wrapping it up

 Perfect Forecasting removes the guesswork from sales rep forecasting & pipeline management.
 It establishes clear criteria for opportunities at every stage of the sales process.
 It provides Inside Sales Managers with a more accurate view of the pipeline, revenue opportunity and the deals that can help the team crush quota.
 I’ve used it with teams from 6 to 100 reps running opportunities ranging from as low as $150 to as high as $1M.

 If your forecasting is still too much of a guessing game, I encourage you to give Perfect Forecasting a try.

 *In some cases, I cannot change the CRM field names- especially in larger companies.
 In those cases, we’ll use the existing stage names but will define what they mean for my team via the checklists.

-*The term Perfect Forecasting was coined by a former VP who taught this method to my team.
-I co-opted it and have used it since.
+*The term Perfect Forecasting was coined by a Scott Henderson, one of the best-of-the-best Sales VP’s.
+He taught this method to our entire team.
+I co-opted it and have used it ever since.

 If you want some help building your sales team or improving sales, contact me here.
 I’d love to hear from you.